 PLA Virtual complied with most sub-indicator characteristics, complying with the terms of its charter and collaborating with and participating in all scheduled meetings with the Education One team.
-Submission of all required compliance documents on a monthly basis has not been submitted in a timely or complete manner for some parts of the year.
-Thus, PLA Virtual receives a rating of Approaching Standard according to its Accountability Plan Performance Framework
+Submission of all required compliance documents on a monthly basis was submitted in a timely or complete manner for some parts of the year.
+Thus, PLA Virtual receives a rating of Meets Standard according to its Accountability Plan Performance Framework.